 So the intermediate image that will be used for photography is a circular image with a diameter of about 18 to 20mm.
 It is usually desirable to record use as much of this image as possible.
 But sensor sizes can vary dramatically.
 The optics used in the trinocular tube can be used to enlarge or reduce the intermediate image in order to provide a good "fit" to the camera sensor.
 The circular image to the right represents the view seen through 10X eyepieces with a FN (field number) of 20mm.

-This also represents a 20mm diameter intermediate image as seen in "standard" 23mm microscope tubes.
+This also represents a 20mm diameter intermediate image as seen in "standard" 23mm microscope tubes, including the trinocular tube.

 To record a camera image that corresponds closely to the image viewed, it may be necessary to resize this intermediate image to provide a better fit on the sensor (or film) used.
 Below can be seen a representation of three commonly used sensor sizes...
 "35mm full frame" (measuring 24x36mm); APS (measuring 22.2x14.8mm); and 1/2" (measuring 4.8x6.4mm).
 On the left you see what would be recorded if it were possible to place the intermediate image directly on the sensor.
 The "full frame" and APS sized sensors are larger than the intermediate image, so there would be vignetting, and the imaging area of the sensor is poorly utilized.
 The 1/2" sensor is much smaller than the intermediate image, so it would record only a small central portion of the image seen through the eyepieces.
-If the magnification shown in the center column were applied to the intermediate image, the resulting composition recorded on the sensor can be seen on the right.